 Whether you like home cooking, chef-inspired dishes, or an international flavor, you’ll find it all in New Braunfels.
 The city, situated between Austin and San Antonio, is home to amazing restaurants creating delicious dishes.

-1. Alpine Haus
+1. Alpine Haus Restaurant

-A taste of Germany in Texas Hill Country, Alpine Haus has an unassuming presence.
+A taste of Germany in Texas Hill Country, Alpine Haus restaurant has an unassuming presence.
 Dining here brought back wonderful memories of the three years I lived in Germany during my Air Force days.
 Located inside a white house, you’re not sure what to expect.
-However, each room of the house is set up to provide an intimate setting as diners enjoy traditional German fare.
-Appetizers include a sausage sampler featuring three German bratwursts and German mustard.
+However, each room of the house is set up to provide an intimate setting as diners enjoy traditional German food.
+Appetizers at this German restaurant include a sausage sampler featuring three bratwursts and German mustard.
 Entrees provide a tour of Germany; whether it’s jaeger schnitzel or cordon bleu schnitzel (my favorite), you’ll feel like you’re in the heart of Germany’s Bavaria or Rhine region.
 The red cabbage is sweet, while the spätzle tastes just like Oma would make.
 A side of warm sauerkraut adds to the meal.
 The Alpine Haus special Rinder Rouladen is a thinly cut steak, stuffed with pickle, onion, bacon, and German mustard, and then smothered in the restaurant’s traditional gravy.
 It’s served with potato dumplings or spätzle and red cabbage.

 During lunch, Alpine Haus also offers American dishes, such as a Reuben sandwich and chicken salad, but German entrees are the stars.
 For an authentic German dining experience, enjoy a slice of Black Forest cake for dessert.
 Alpine Haus also offers German beer, including my favorite, Bitburger.